summerua/forgy/README.md

 **High-performance REST API load testing tool built in Rust with real-time Prometheus metrics**

-forgy is a modern load testing tool designed to stress-test REST endpoints with precision and efficiency.
+Forgy is a modern load testing tool designed to stress-test REST endpoints with precision and efficiency.
 Built with Rust for maximum performance, it leverages async I/O and multi-core processing to generate massive concurrent loads while maintaining detailed metrics and observability.

 ## Installation